Nuestman/udrive-lms/docs/student-user-guide.md

 #### Completing Lessons
 1. Read through the lesson content
 2. Take your time to understand the material
-3. Click "Mark as Complete" when finished
+3. Click "Mark as Complete" when finished (you can always click "Mark as Incomplete" later if you want to revisit)
 4. Your progress will be automatically updated

 ### 2. Quizzes